dokku/dokku-solr/README.md

 - `-a|--alias "BLUE_DATABASE"`: an alternative alias to use for linking to an app via environment variable
 - `-q|--querystring "pool=5"`: ampersand delimited querystring arguments to append to the service link

 A solr service can be linked to a container.
 This will use native docker links via the docker-options plugin.
-Here we link it to our 'playground' app.
+Here we link it to our `playground` app.

 > NOTE: this will restart your app